vento277/-Electrical-Engineering-Design-Studio-I/Robot Design/Description.md

-Robot **detects** and **picks up** 20 randomly placed Canadian coins within a physical perimeter that is set using a current carrying wire.
+SAMD20E16 controlled robot **detects** and **picks up** 20 randomly placed Canadian coins within a physical perimeter that is set using a current carrying wire.

 It also displays the number of tirals that robots attempts to pick up the coin in a Binary number via LED, and at the end, it will place 12 coins from a cardboard box to the ground to draw a heart shape.